kolarski/codding-conventions/javascript.md

 This is not religious problem!
 There is 4 space indentation.
 Use Spaces *not Tabs* The reason for this is that, there still is not a standard for the placement of tabstops.
-The use of spaces can produce a larger filesize, but is not significant over local networkis, and the difference is eliminated by minification.
+The use of spaces can produce a larger filesize, but is not significant over local networks, and the difference is eliminated by minification.

 ### Semicolons